yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 Moreover, non-atomic operations such as PutRecords (Kinesis) and BatchWriteItem (DynamoDB) can return successful in the event of a partial failure.
 Therefore, the response should be inspected at all times when using such operations and programmatically dealt with.

-For synchronous parts that are transaction-based and depend on certain guarantees and requirements, rolling back failed transactions as described by the Saga pattern35 can also be achieved by using Step Functions state machines, which will decouple and simplify the logic of your application.
+For synchronous parts that are transaction-based and depend on certain guarantees and requirements, rolling back failed transactions as described by the [Saga pattern](http://theburningmonk.com/2017/07/applying-the-saga-pattern-with-aws-lambda-and-step-functions/) can also be achieved by using Step Functions state machines, which will decouple and simplify the logic of your application.

 #### Key AWS Services
 Key AWS services for reliability are AWS Marketplace, Trusted Advisor, CloudWatch Logs, CloudWatch, API Gateway, Lambda, X-ray, Step Functions, Amazon SQS, and Amazon SNS.